Alan Killigrew: Coaching career

 After his playing career was over Killigrew moved to Ballarat, where he managed a pub and coached Ballarat East and Golden Point.
 In 1956 he moved back to Melbourne to coach the St Kilda Football Club.
 He held this position from 1956 to 1958, demanding a "guts and determination" approach with emphasis on a fast running style and use of the handpass as an offensive tool.
 In 1958 he led the club to its first-night premiership and during his tenure, he coached two players to Brownlow Medals – Brian Gleeson (in 1957) and Neil Roberts (1958).

 Sensing a lack of support from the club board, Killigrew departed to Adelaide and the SANFL.
 He was senior coach at Norwood for three years where he steered the Redlegs to successive grand finals in 1960 and 1961 and a preliminary final in 1962.

 In 1963, he was appointed a senior coach for the North Melbourne Football Club, where he again led a team to victory in the 1965 and 1966 night finals.
 He was a coach for three seasons, achieving a 28/38 win loss ratio (1 draw).
 An infamous moment was his violent run-in with Geelong's Geoff Rosenow in the player's race at Kardinia Park.
 He also was the successful state team coach for Victoria in the 1966 Carnival at Hobart.

 In 1967, he moved once more, this time to Perth as coach of the WANFL's Subiaco Football Club.
 He held this position for a single season, his final year of senior coaching.

-In 1972, he coached Wilston Grange Football Club in the QAFL in Brisbane to a premiership.
-A record margin of 84 points.
+In 1972, he coached Wilston Grange Football Club in the QAFL in Brisbane to a premiership by a then-record Grand Final margin of 84 points.
 Alan also coached Brighton Football Club in the Glenelg South Adelaide District Football Association to a premiership in 1983.